Exhibition: Discovering Caravaggio. Technical study and restoration of Saint Catherine of Alexandria

-Although Caravaggio and his art may were forgotten for almost three hundred years, it can safely be said that since the beginning of the 20th century this oversight has largely been compensated for.
+Although Caravaggio and his art may have forgotten for almost three hundred years, it can safely be said that since the beginning of the 20th century this oversight has largely been compensated for.
 Despite his dismissal by critics (was it not Poussin who stated that he came in order to destroy painting?) and his fall into oblivion, his name seems to have reappeared in collective memory during certain periods of history.

 Even in his own time, a contemporary of Caravaggio, Giovanni Baglione recognised the artist’s importance as a discoverer of a distinctly modern style.
 Despite stating that Caravaggio had a great desire for the “approval of the public, who do not judge with their eyes, but look with their ears”, and that he had urged many younger artists to pay attention to the colouring alone instead of the composition of figures, Baglione described Caravaggio’s works as “made with the greatest diligence, in the most exquisite way”.